alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I had a lab demonstration and I also had time to meet up with some friends to finish some pending group work.

 **Thoughts**: A fairly quiet day, full of good news

+### Day 124: November 15, Saturday

+**Today's Progress**: Today I had work, but at night I was able to review pending group work assignments.

+**Thoughts**: It was a good day, fun and interesting.